Teriks/debian_docker_firestorm_build/README.md

 If you are building on Windows, the `install.cache` and `firestorm-source` directories in the build directory will actually be located inside of a named docker volume instead of in this repo's directory.

+On Linux, the entire directory you cloned this repo into will be mapped into the container.

+**Note:**

 Git-Bash works best on Windows for using the interactive shell because it comes with `winpty` by default, which allows for a user friendly terminal instead of a STDIN prompt.

-On Linux, the entire directory you cloned this repo into will be mapped into the container.